MarkD833/RCBUS-68xxx/README.md

 ## Progress
 Currently the 68000 card, the ROM/RAM card and the serial I/O card are working and a small monitor program is running that allows me to download Motorola S-records.
 Both S2 & S3 record types are handled.

-The monitor is currently being modified to support some of the EASy68K TRAP #15 text I/O functions.
+The monitor currently supports a few of the EASy68K TRAP #15 text I/O functions - currently just tasks 0, 1, 5, 6, 13 & 14 - which are all related to text input/output.
+Further tasks may be added as I need them.

 The following RCBus cards have also been tested:
 | Name | Description |